yoavbls/vscode-shiki-bridge/docs/README.md

 But as seen in the the custom [Theme](https://shiki.style/guide/load-theme) and [Language](https://shiki.style/guide/load-lang) API of Shiki, these are provided as singular objects that define the whole theme or grammar.

-Languages can use embedded languages and scopes to depend on other grammars, but in general every theme and language is defined as a monolithic entity depending on other monolithic entities.
+Themes are straightforward, but languages can use embedded languages to depend on other grammars.
+Every theme and language bundled in Shiki is defined in a single configuration object.
+The caller of the Shiki API is responsible for making sure embedded languages are loaded, which makes loading non-bundled grammars for languages that have embedded languages a bit more complicated.

 #### VS Code

-VS Code uses the [language](), [grammars]()  and [themes]() contribution points in the [extension manifest]() to allow (builtin) extensions to define or augment grammars and themes.
+VS Code uses the [`languages`](https://code.visualstudio.com/api/references/contribution-points#contributes.languages), [`grammars`](https://code.visualstudio.com/api/references/contribution-points#contributes.grammars)  and [`themes`](https://code.visualstudio.com/api/references/contribution-points#contributes.themes) contribution points in the [extension manifest](https://code.visualstudio.com/api/references/extension-manifest) to allow (built-in) extensions to define or augment grammars and themes.
 This dynamic nature allows for new extensions to provide extra functionality on top of what other extensions already provide.

-This can somethimes be as simple as defining that certain filenames or extensions should be linked to a certain language id, to enable the correct highlighting for those types of files.
+Sometimes an extension keeps it simple with accociating certain filenames or file extensions with a language id, to enable the correct highlighting for those files.

-Other extensions will contribute more complex features like defining custom languages, embedded languages and adding new theme colors.
+Other extensions will contribute more complex features like defining custom languages, embedded grammars, scope injection and adding new theme colors.

+Themes for VS Code also have a few features which introduce complexity.
+Both features are not documented on the [docs](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#theming), and will be explained [below](#bridging-the-gap).

-This is great for a extension like architecture that VS Code uses, but this is where the gap lies between reading the grammar and themes from VS Code and passing them on to Shiki.
-The grammars and metadata from VS Code extensions spread out over different extensions as to be bundled back to singular objects that can be passed to the Shiki API.
-This is where `vscode-shiki-bridge` comes in to bridge that gap.
+This is great for a extension/plugin like architecture that VS Code uses, but also introduces where the gap lies between reading the grammar and themes from VS Code and passing them on to Shiki.
+The grammars and metadata from VS Code extensions are spread out over different extensions and have to resolved into a single interface that can be passed to the Shiki API.
+This is where `vscode-shiki-bridge` implements a bridge to cross that gap.

 ### Bridging the gap

-- explain how `vscode-shiki-bridge` bridges the gap
-- explain the discovery phase
-- explain the registry
+Because of the plugable architecture VS Code uses, all extensions need to be checked for their contributions to `languages`, `grammars` and `themes`.
+For both grammars and themes a registry is built to allow for resolving the dynamic nature of these contributions.
+With this registry `vscode-shiki-bridge` is able to resolve any dependencies and will transform everything needed into the interfaces Shiki expects.
+Because Shiki requires the the caller to ensure embedded languages are also registered calling `getUserLangs(['<language>'])`, might return more language registrations.
+Both embedded languages and grammars that define a scope, but not a language ('orphaned' scopes in this doc) will be returned as a unique language registration that can be passed to Shiki.

+#### Grammars
 - explain the 'orphaned' scopes part
-- explain the API given to the consumer of `vscode-shiki-bridge`
 - explain the reading of `tmLanguage[.json]` files from various formats

+#### Themes

+A theme configuration file can have an `include` property, which is a relative file path to another theme configuration file.
+This functions as a crude version of inheritance.
+This feature is used in some of the default themes of the built-in [`theme-defaults`](https://github.com/microsoft/vscode/tree/main/extensions/theme-defaults/themes) extension of VS Code.
+Besides the `theme-defaults` there are several more [built-in extensions](https://github.com/microsoft/vscode/tree/main/extensions) (prefixed with `theme-`) that define one or more themes a user can use.

+Another property that is similar is the `tokenColors` (aliased to the `settings` property in Shiki themes).
+This can either be the token color definitions, or a string, which would make it a relative file path to another file which defines the `tokenColors`.

+> NOTE: this is only described in the `vscode://schemas/color-theme.json` file, but does not seem to be used by any built-in theme.

 ## Architecture
 - internals